 Mealybugs can destroy a Haworthia in months if left unattended.
 Besides constant inspections, regularly applying systemic insecticides is an excellent preventative measure.

-For an infected plant, clean as much of the soil out of the roots and completely discard it.
+For an infested plant, clean as much of the growing medium out of the roots and completely discard it.
 Some roots may be torn off but the plant will be fine.
 Soak the whole plant in 1% warm solution of potassium fatty acids (often branded as insecticidal soap) for several hours and then rinse it in warm water.
 This kills any adults and eggs.
 Let the plant dry out in a shaded place before planting in a fresh growing medium.

 Systemic insecticides are absorbed by a plant, transported to all the tissues and remain active for a period of time (often in months).
 Imidacloprid is an very effective systemic insecticide against mealybugs.
-Apply it once half an year at spring and fall, when Haworthias are in growing seasons and are actively taking water from soil.
-Drenching the soil with ~0.004% solution.
+Apply it once half an year at spring and fall, when Haworthias are in growing seasons and are actively taking water from growing medium.
+Drenching the medium with a 0.004% solution.
 Imidacloprid can be toxic to animals.
 Collect the runoff and dispose it to a hazardous waste disposal site.
 Continue to collect in the subsequent 3 waterings so that the Imidacloprid residues are mostly flushed out.